PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-22 10:57:22
+Last updated: 2024-04-22 10:57:55
-Random Quote: There's no such thing as a bad idea, Morty.
-It's about execution. - Rick Sanchez
+Random Quote: Freddie: "Are you mad?"
+Ada: "Yeah.
+Mad as hell with all of them." - Ada Thorne